 - Walnuts: no need to buy the more expensive whole ones, as they will be chopped.
 I buy chopped walnuts.

-- Storing brownies: they keep well at room temperature for 2 days, refrigerated for 5-6 days, or frozen for a month.
-The texture will become more compact (fudge-like) when you chill them.
+- Storing brownies: They keep well at room temperature for 2 days, refrigerated for 5-6 days, or frozen for a month.
+Chilling them will make the texture more compact (fudge-like).

 Related recipes you might like: